fusebit/everyauth-express/docs/linear.md

 # Linear

-EveryAuth is the easiest way to call Linear APIs from your app without learning OAuth.
+EveryAuth is the easiest way for your app to access Linear APIs.
 Make sure to follow the [EveryAuth setup instructions](../README.md) before adding Linear support to your app.

 ## Authorize access to Linear